The issue

 Independent Redress Officer to consider redress for survivors with convictions for serious violence and sexual offences

-A new process will be used to assess access to redress payments for survivors with convictions for serious violent and sexual offences.
-This will be overseen by an independent decision maker to determine that a redress payment would not bring the scheme into disrepute.
+A new process is proposed for applications to financial redress from survivors with certain serious violent and/or sexual offences and who have been sentenced to five years or more in prison for that offence.
+This process would be overseen by an independent decision maker to determine that a redress payment would not bring the scheme into disrepute.

 Review of system changes in 2027